A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Method

-\subsubsection{Inference-time Temporal Smoothing}
+\subsubsection{Inference-time temporal smoothing}

-Although classification is performed at the frame level, adjacent video frames usually exhibit strong temporal continuity.
-Direct frame-wise predictions may therefore fluctuate due to blur, occlusion, weak facial evidence, or noisy audio.
-To improve temporal consistency without introducing an additional temporal backbone, we apply lightweight post-hoc temporal smoothing during inference.
-After carefully comparison in ablation study, the median smoothing method is selected.
-Detailed of the comparison is displayed in Section 4.
+Although an expression recognition decision at the frame-level can be made via Eq.~\eqref{eq:stage2_logits}, adjacent frames in a video usually exhibit strong temporal continuity and hence direct frame-wise predictions may fluctuate by interruptions from nearby frames.
+To improve consistency without introducing extra complicated learning structure, a lightweight post-hoc temporal smoothing strategy is adopted for inference.
+After careful comparison in the ablation study, the median smoothing method is selected.
+Details of the smoothing selection are shown in Section 4.

-Let $\ell_t \in \mathbb{R}^{C}$ denote the predicted logit vector for frame $t$, where $C=8$ is the number of expression classes.
-We consider a temporal window centered at frame $t$:
+Let $l_t \in \mathbb{R}^{C}$ denote the predicted logit vector for frame $t$ and $C = 8$ is the number of expression classes.
+Consider a temporal window centered at frame $t$:

 where the window size is $2k+1$.
-In the final system, we use an odd window size of $101$ frames.
+In the optimized system, an odd window size of 101 frames is used.
+Then the smoothed logit for class $c$ is defined as: